kspi/skardas/README.rst

 Installation and usage
 ----------------------

-The program requires *setuptools* for installation.
+The program supports Python 3 and requires *setuptools* for installation.
 You can install it by running ``./setup.py install`` (which may require root) or with *pip*.
 The dependencies should be installed automatically from PyPI.

 The signal generator's channel 1 should be connected to the filter's input and the filter's output should be connected to the scope's channel 1.
 The signal